-W. Scott Stornetta is without a doubt, one of the founding fathers of blockchain technology.
-He is also a notable figure in the world of cryptography and distributed computing.
-The first mention of a blockchain architecture was from a publication he co-authored which described a digital hierarchy system known as a “block chain” that utilized digital time-stamps for ordering transactions.
+W. Scott Stornetta is considered to be one of the founding fathers of current blockchain technology.
+He is also a notable figure in the science of cryptography and distributed computing.
+In fact, the first mention of blockchain architecture was mentioned in a publication that Stornetta co-authored which described a digital hierarchy system known as a “block chain” that utilized digital time-stamps for ordering transactions.

-The concept of a block chain system was later adopted by Satoshi Nakamoto in developing the popular blockchain for Bitcoin.
-Together with his long-time colleague and collaborator, Stuart Haber, W. Scott Stornetta laid the foundation for the emergence of today’s blockchain technology revolution.
+The concept that Stornetta described as a “block chain system” was eventurally utilized by Satoshi Nakamoto when he was developing Bitcoin’s blockchain infrastructure.
+Together with his colleague and friend, Stuart Haber, W. Scott Stornetta would go on to lay the foundation for the emergence of the 21st century’s blockchain technology revolution.

 W. Scott Stornetta was born to Wakefield Scott Moller Stornetta and Alberta Stornetta (nee Shelton).
 His father was a retired Navy Officer and Certified Financial Planner.
 W. Scott Stornetta comes from a well-educated family; his father had a Master’s degree in International affairs from the George Washington University.
 His parents were both Methodist Christians but W. Scott Stornetta became a Mormon later in life.
 As a teenager, Stornetta was deeply drawn to religion while maintaining a healthy skepticism of the things that he observed around him.

 Being born in a deeply religious home, he was instructed in the Christian Bible from an early age but he recounts being unable to reconcile the things in the Bible with what he saw happening in the world.
 A certain friend presented him with a copy of the Book of Mormon and he began to take an interest in Mormonism which later led to his being a Mormon.